Jan Žižka: Games

+Jan Žižka is an [Age I] leader in the expansion New Leaders and Wonders released in 2020 to the board game Through the Ages: A New Story of Civilization.

+Žižka appears in a DLC for 1428: Shadows over Silesia called Tourney at the Bear Rock which is set in 1409.

+Jan Žižka is a prominent character in Kingdom Come: Deliverance II, which is set in 1403.
+Here Žižka's likeness is modeled after Czech actor Stanislav Majer, with Adrian Bouchet performing the motion capture and voicing him in English and Martin Preiss in the Czech dub. Žižka's appearance in the game was praised with Josh Cotts of Game Rant calling Žižka game's breakout star.

+Jan Žižka can appear as a general in Europa Universalis V during the Hussite Wars event.

+Jan Žižka is the main protagonist of the upcoming independent real-time strategy game Songs of the Chalice, which is set in early years of Hussite Wars.

 Other

-Early in 1917 was created 3rd Czechoslovak Rifle Regiment of the Czechoslovak legions in Russia and named after "Jan Žižka z Trocnova".
+Early in 1917, the 3rd Czechoslovak Rifle Regiment of the Czechoslovak legions in Russia was named after "Jan Žižka z Trocnova".

-During World War II a number of military units were named after Jan Žižka.
+During World War II, a number of military units were named after Jan Žižka.
 One of them, the 1st Czechoslovak Partisan Brigade of Jan Žižka, was among the first anti-Nazi guerrilla units in occupied Czechoslovakia.
 A Yugoslav partisan brigade of the same name was formed in western Slavonia on 26 October 1943 and operated in areas inhabited by a large Czech and Slovak minority.